idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-upgrade of resource support from the International Affairs Office and the Research Management Department, achieving a shift from \'specialized funding\' to \'systematic empowerment.\' Not only did we receive additional funding for participation in the iGEM international competition and global promotion of our results, but we also gained deep collaboration from the administrative departments in areas like international academic cooperation and university-level science and
+upgrade of resource support from the International Affairs Office and the Research Management Department, achieving a shift from \'specialized funding\' to \'systematic empowerment.\' Not only did we receive additional funding for participation in the iDEC international competition and global promotion of our results, but we also gained deep collaboration from the administrative departments in areas like international academic cooperation and university-level science and